 This is where the concept of a DJ comes from in the first place (see some DJing history here).
-I don’t really have much experience in this area.
-We will mostly be focusing on the “live audience” kind of DJ.
+I don’t really have much experience in this area, and it can vary greatly depending on the format.

 Of course, these are broad categories and it really breaks down much further than that.
 I have written elsewhere about what makes a good DJ, and we’ll be getting more into that in this guide.